2l47/TF2-docker/README.md

 Note: When "SRCDS_RCONPW" is set to "random" (the default), a randomly generated four-word passphrase (such as ["correct-horse-battery-staple"](https://xkcd.com/936/)) is used and saved to `container-rcon-passwords/your-container-name_SRCDS_RCONPW.txt`.
 In this example, we opt to use a static rcon password instead.

 Note 2: If you intend to publish a profile, you should store passwords in the profile's credentials.ini instead (using the same format).
+For a tv_password, set it in `profiles/yourcustomprofile/direct-copy/tf/cfg/tv_password.cfg` and append "exec tv_password" to your `server.cfg`.

 ### Creating custom configurations